yegor256/qbash/README.md

 ```

 Without such an escaping, in this example, a space inside the `file`
-will lead to an unpredicatable result of the execution.
+will lead to an unpredictable result of the execution.

 If you want to stop sooner than the command finishes, use
 [timeout] gem: